cjbell630/FNaF_Advance/notes-todo/notes.md

 For both of them, when they move, if the camera is displaying the camera *they were previously in* or the one *they're moving to*, the cameras will be stunned and replaced with static.
 During this time, static is shown instead.
-This lasts for 5 seconds.
+This lasts for 5s/300f.
 HOWEVER: this does not affect any in-game processes that depend on the camera being up or a specific camera being viewed.
 This means that if the camera is stunned and Bonnie/Chica enter/leave the camera you have open, the static timer will reset (even though you can't technically see them).
 However, when the timer is reset, the camera flicker transition does not happen as it normally would when the camera is stunned.
 (QUESTION: how does the static